Cold Brew Coffee and Bourbon together? Yes, please! This cold brew cocktail is very refreshing!

-Once we had the cold brew ready, we mixed in nice smooth bourbon, which is a classic pairing, the sweet vanilla and caramel notes of the bourbon complimenting the dark flavors of the coffee.
+Once we had the cold brew ready, we mixed in nice smooth bourbon, which is a classic pairing.
+The sweet vanilla and caramel notes of the bourbon complimented the dark flavors of the coffee.
 This is a classic way of making a warm adult coffee that we love in the winter.
 Since we were going with a cold cocktail for the summer, we wanted to mix it up and come up with something different.

 A splash of dark maple syrup adds a sweet note.
 This added a flavor that really works with the coffee and bourbon in this cold brew cocktail.
 Adding a bit of orange liqueur brightened the cocktail and added a nice orange perfume.
 It really mixes nice with the aroma of the coffee.
-Topping the drink with some heavy cream gives the drink a rich creaminess and a wonderful silky mouth feel, plus gives the cocktail a classic latte look.
+Topping the drink with some heavy cream gives the drink a rich creaminess and a wonderful silky mouth feel.
+Plus, gives the cocktail a classic latte look.
 If you want a warm coffee cocktail, may we recommend our Toasted Cream Irish Coffee!